rouseabout/os/README.md

 ### Linux boot protocol

+`kernel.linux` has been tested with grub, LILO, LINLD, LOADLIN and SYSLINUX.

-To boot using the Linux boot protocol, use `make qemu-linux` or `make temu-linux`.
+To boot in QEMU use use `make qemu-linux`.
+To boot in TinyEMU use `make temu-linux`.

 ## Installing third-party software